 Four examples give an idea of what I’m talking about (mindful here of the variable quality of digital reproductions):

-My eye locks on the rush and scatter of waves, but I’m distracted by those smudges and glimmers above.
+My eye locks on the rush and scatter of waves, but I’m distracted by those lit clouds above.

-I end up thinking about the smudges, where this thinking is itself a distraction—in this case the distraction of leaving the painting too early.
+I end up thinking about the smudges and glimmers, where the thinking is itself a distraction—in this case the distraction of leaving the painting too early.
 I stay awhile.
-From where I look, the smudges seem luminous and I wonder, what kinds of reflections do they cast on the seascape below, or on me, out of sight?
+From where I look, the clouds are luminous and I wonder, what kinds of reflections do they cast on the seascape below, or on me, out of sight?

 My hesitation is less indecision than a sensibility, I think.
 It’s not quite the Coleridgean willing suspension of disbelief or a Keatsian negative capability (“when a man is capable of being in uncertainties, mysteries, doubts, without any irritable reaching after fact and reasons”).